 Named patient use of Colistin Cyclops™

 Please note: the information below applies to the Netherlands only.
-Colistin Cyclops™ is not available for compassionate use in other countries at this moment.
+Colistin Cyclops™ is not available for Named Patient use in other countries at this moment.

 Colistin Cyclops™ currently is an unregistered medicine in development, which means that its dosage guidelines, safety and efficacy have yet to be fully established.
 However, the European Medicines Agency (EMA) and the Dutch Health Inspectorate (IGJ) allow the use of unregistered medicines, such as Colistin Cyclops™, under strict conditions.

-The conditions for so-called ‘compassionate use’ of Colistin Cyclops™, amongst others, include the following:
+The conditions for so-called ‘Named Patient use’ of Colistin Cyclops™, amongst others, include the following:

 - PureIMS manufactures Colistin Cyclops™ following Good Manufacturing Practices (GMP).